-Typically during a touch up, we will concentrate on one or more small subsections to try to smooth the results or de-bulk further.
-We will be already close to our desired results from the first surgery (note that the vast majority of before and after pictures are taken prior to any of my touch up work), but if i and the patient feel more can be done to push the results closer to our desired ideal, we will schedule a small procedure that:
+Typically during a touch-up, we will concentrate on one or more small subsections to try to smooth the results or de-bulk further.
+We will be already close to our desired results from the first surgery (note that the vast majority of before and after pictures are taken prior to any of my touch up work), but if I and the patient feels more can be done to push the results closer to our desired ideal, we will schedule a small liposuction procedure that:

 - will typically last less than one hour